 DAY 4: Llanfairfechan to city of Bangor 14.2 miles.
 (23.1 km) Moderate to strenuous walk.
 Re-join the North Wales Path above Llanfairfechan, follow the mountain path towards Coedydd Aber National Nature Reserve.
 This leads you to Aber Falls (Rhaeadr Fawr in Welsh), a spectacular waterfall which is formed as the Afon Goch plunges about 120 feet (37 m) over a sill of igneous rock in the foothills of the Carneddau range.
 Pass (and visit) Penrhyn Castle, a National Trust property.
 Penrhyn Castle is a 19th-century fantasy castle with interesting contents and grounds and exhibits notable paintings by artists such as Canaletto and Richard Wilson.
 The trail continues to Bangor pier and the university city of Bangor.
 Overnight in Bangor or Menai Bridge off the mainland on the beautiful island of Anglesey.
 This walk can be curtailed.

-DAY 5: Pick up for departure to either Bangor station or back to car.
+DAY 5: Tranfser to Bangor station for departure or transfer to car.

 Solo walkers i.e. those walking on their own please add £40 per night.

 For those walking with others but prefer a single room please add £30 per night single supplement.